withdave/SEATT/simple-event-attendance/readme.txt

 1. Upload `simple-events-attendance` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Set up an event in the admin panel (link on the sidebar)
-4. Place `[seatt-form event_id=x]` (where x = the event id) in your pages/posts.
+4. Place provided shortcode (where x = the event id) into your pages/posts.
 5. If you haven't already, enable "Anyone can register" in Settings>General.

 == Frequently Asked Questions ==

-Q: Why can't we add un-registered users?
-A: This has been left out due to the large number of signups we experienced when testing from spam bots.
-It can be done quite easily, but it will require putting a captcha into the code for most use cases.
+No FAQ's just yet.

 == Screenshots ==